Cikica/Blog/principles/you-need-to-be-reminded.md

 ---
 title: "You need to be reminded more than you need to be taught"
+excerpt: "This is my manual excerpt that will show in the list."
 ---

 Knowledge is all the understanding accumulated throughout your life experience [so far].